 Here’s some of the communities that we’ve looked at:

-There are a lot of newer communes featured here, including Oran Mór in southern Missouri, which has a photoessay about their summer, Living Energy Farm in Virginia, which we have an essay on the technologies they use as well as why they were founded, the Stillwater Sanctuary/Possibility Alliance in northeastern Missouri which is talked about in an essay from an LEF member, the Baltimore Free Farm in Baltimore, Maryland, which we profiled, Cambia in Virginia, which we have a photoessay about and an essay about why it was started, Sycamore Farm in southern Virginia, which has a photoessay here, Compersia in Washington, DC, which we talk about and have pictures from their meetings, and Rainforest Lab in Washington state, which sent us a piece on how they live together.
+There are a lot of newer communes featured here, including Oran Mór in southern Missouri, which has a photoessay about their summer, Living Energy Farm in Virginia, which we have an essay on the technologies they use as well as why they were founded, the Stillwater Sanctuary/Possibility Alliance in northeastern Missouri which is talked about in an essay from an LEF member, the Baltimore Free Farm in Baltimore, Maryland, which we profiled, The Midden, in Columbus, Ohio, which we also profiled, Cambia in Virginia, which we have a photoessay about and an essay about why it was started, Sycamore Farm in southern Virginia, which has a photoessay here, Compersia in Washington, DC, which we talk about and have pictures from their meetings, and Rainforest Lab in Washington state, which sent us a piece on how they live together.

-Beyond the US, we have an introduction to TCUP, a new community in British Columbia as well as a photoessay on it, and an article on a European view of diversity written by David of las Indias in Spain as well as an article on how they deal with vegan guests, and an article about a US communard’s trip to the income sharing communes of Europe.
+Beyond the US, we have an introduction to TCUP, a new community in British Columbia as well as a photoessay on it, a vision statement from le Manoir in Quebec, and an article on a European view of diversity written by David of las Indias in Spain as well as an article on how they deal with vegan guests, and an article about a US communard’s trip to the income sharing communes of Europe.

 For people wondering what’s involved in building community we have articles on the work of starting the DC community, and essay on what’s involved in founding a community, and pieces on three agreements that are helpful in founding a community and questions every group should ask, as well as covering projects related to commune building such as the Point A project and Commune in a Box and the Chloroplast Research Institute.
 And, of course, there’s new stuff on this blog three times a week.